Menu

 Maths

+In Maths, our aim is to improve maths fluency, reasoning and problem solving.
+We do this through concrete, pictorial and abstract models.
+In Autumn 2, pupils will be developing their knowledge of multiplication and division, focusing on the 3, 4 and 8 times tables.
+The pupils will be looking at the relationship between multiplication and division.
 They will then learn to apply this knowledge to reasoning and problem solving by utilising the QUACK method (please ask your children what this means).
 Please encourage your child to practice their times tables at home, in order to aid them with this, your child can use Times Table Rockstars and the maths area on Purple Mash.
 All website links can be located on the Website Star above.

 Science